Endodontic Associates of Central TX

-A: The usual answer it NO!
+A: The usual answer is NO!

 HOWEVER: IF YOU NEED A ROOT CANAL……

-Why not see the dentists who's specialty training is ROOT CANALS?
+You SHOULD see the dentists who’s specialty training is ROOT CANALS?

 By referring you to our office, your dentist has shown their concern that you receive the finest endodontic care possible.
 Our goal is to provide unsurpassed quality in a compassionate environment of professionalism and clinical excellence.
 We hope to exceed your expectations.